ROPO: Robust Preference Optimization for Large Language Models: More Details about Experiments

 \subsection{Tasks and Datasets}

-We conduct experiments on two open-ended text generation tasks, i.e., the summarization and dialogue.
+We run experiments on two dialogue datasets (i.e., UltraFeedback Binarized and Alpaca Comparison) and one post summarization dataset (i.e., TL;DR).

+\begin{itemize}[leftmargin=15pt] \item The UltraFeedback Binarized dataset\footnote{\url{https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized}} is a pre-processed version of the UltraFeedback dataset \cite{cui2023ultrafeedback}, which contains 64,000 prompts and each prompt has four model responses from various LLMs.
+Based on the score assigned by GPT-4, \cite{tunstall2023zephyr} selects two responses for each prompt and construct UltraFeedback Binarized for the preference alignment.

+\item The Alpaca Comparison dataset contains 52,000 queries from the widely-used Stanford Alpaca dataset \cite{alpaca}. \cite{peng2023instruction} generates several responses using GPT-4 and other LLMs including text-davinci-003 to each query and employs GPT-4 to assign a score for each response.

-For the summarization task, each prompt is a forum from Reddit, and the model is required to summarize the given forum.
-Following \cite{dpo}, we use the Reddit TL;DR summarization dataset \cite{tldr-1} along with human preferences collected by \cite{tldr-2}.
-An example of the forums in the TL;DR dataset is as follows.
+\item In the TL;DR dataset, each prompt is a forum from Reddit, and the model is required to summarize the given forum.
+Following \cite{dpo}, we use the Reddit TL;DR summarization dataset \cite{tldr-1} along with human preferences collected by \cite{tldr-2}. \end{itemize}

-For the dialogue task, given a conversation with historical information between a human and an AI assistant, the model is required to give helpful, engaging, and harmless answers.
-Following \cite{dpo}, we use the Anthropic Helpful and Harmless dialogue dataset \cite{anthropic-hh}, which contains nearly 170,000 dialogues.
-An example of the conversations in the HH dataset is as follows.